 This is one of the largest Access for All schemes on the London Overground network.
 It's a key interchange for northwest London, given the proximity to West Hampstead's Thameslink and Tube stations.

 We are working closely with Haringey Council as they regenerate the North Tottenham area.
 As part of these plans we have transformed White Hart Lane station to make it bigger, brighter and more accessible.
 There is:

 In preparation for the introduction of the Elizabeth line, we are working closely with Crossrail Ltd on the rebuilding of Whitechapel station.
 This will provide a step-free interchange between London Overground and the new service.

 Barking Riverside is the largest housing development in east London, with planning permission for up to 10,800 new homes, as well as healthcare, shopping, community and leisure facilities.

-We are proposing to develop a 4km extension (1.5km of new track) of the London Overground Gospel Oak to Barking route into the Barking Riverside development in the London Borough of Barking and Dagenham.
+We are building a 4km extension (1.5km of new track) of the London Overground Gospel Oak to Barking route into the Barking Riverside development in the London Borough of Barking and Dagenham.
 This will be supported by a new station at the heart of the development.

 The extension, due to open in 2021, will provide an essential rail link to support the development of Barking Riverside, serving both new and existing residents.
 It will facilitate an interchange at Barking with the existing Fenchurch Street line and the District and Hammersmith & City lines, improving transport infrastructure to the area.